Skip to content

 How Do Titanium and Zirconia Differ in Performance?

-Titanium, particularly Grade 23, provides an excellent balance of fatigue resistance, ductility, and tensile strength, allowing it to flex under the dynamic forces encountered in full-arch restorations.
-Zirconia offers high compressive strength and chemical inertness as a metal-free option but is brittle, making it susceptible to crack propagation.
+Titanium, particularly Grade 23, provides an excellent balance of fatigue resistance, ductility, and tensile strength, allowing it to tolerate the dynamic forces encountered in full-arch restorations such as All-on-4.
+Zirconia offers high strength, chemical stability, and a metal-free option with excellent aesthetics, but as a ceramic material it is more brittle and less tolerant of bending, cantilever forces, or non-axial loading.

 FeatureTitanium (Grade 23)Zirconia (Y-TZP)